£40,000 compensation award for medical negligence case

 I adduced medical evidence from a consultant anaesthetist which stated that the care received fell below that of the reasonably competent practitioner.
 Legal proceedings were commenced in the county court and eventually the NHS Litigation Authority agreed to pay £40,000 compensation plus legal costs.

-If you have suffered medical negligence please contact me for a no-obligation phone consultation.
+Goodge Law are medical negligence lawyers and can be contacted for a no-obligation phone consultation.
 I am a personal injury solicitor and an expert in securing compensation for people who have been injured during the course of medical treatments.

-I work on a no win-no fee basis so you will never have to fund any part of your claim.
+I work on a no win-no fee basis so you will never have to fund any part of your medical negligence compensation award claim.